faramarzmunshi/d2l-nlp/NLP/introduction2.md

 test_dataset, test_data_lengths = preprocess_dataset(test_dataset)
 ```

-In the following code, we use FixedBucketSampler, which assigns each data sample to a fixed bucket based on its length.
+In the following code, we use `FixedBucketSampler`, which assigns each data sample to a fixed bucket based on its length.
 The bucket keys are either given or generated from the input sequence lengths and the number of buckets.

 ```{.python .input}
 # Construct the DataLoader